Tazinho/AlmostRandom/content/home/about.md

 Hi, welcome to this page about my personal Data Science projects.

 In the past, I did a lot of parallel work in industry and research.
 (Currently I am working as a Chief Data Scientist and a PhD candidate.)
-Due to the overlaps and the often similar technical requirements of the projects, I developed a general interest in higher level programming languages for dealing with data.
+Due to the overlaps and the often similar technical requirements of these roles, I developed a general interest in higher level programming languages for dealing with data.
 Through this I met a lot of cool people, and every now and then we realized one or the other idea for a side project together.
-Some of these results can be found here on this page.
+Some of the results can be found here on this page.